Hawaii says lack of adequate fail-safe measures led to false missile alert

 “That’s something we were lacking yesterday,” Rapoza told Reuters by telephone.
 “Our focus was on getting the message out quickly, and not enough attention was paid to what happens if there’s a mistake.
 And frankly, that was a failure of planning on our part.
 We’re not making any excuses for it.”

+He added: “But we’re going to get involved,” an apparent reference to the FCC’s review of the incident.

+Trump, whose public war of words with North Korean leader Kim Jong Un, including a tweet boasting that he had a “much bigger” nuclear button than Kim, has widely been seen as stoking tensions, added: “But maybe eventually we’ll solve the problem” so people in Hawaii “don’t have to be so on edge.”

-Criticism of the emergency management agency was swift.
+Criticism of the state emergency management agency from other quarters was swift.

 Lee Cataluna, a columnist for the state’s largest newspaper, the Honolulu Star-Advertiser, wrote in an opinion piece published on Sunday: “It’s the time for outrage.
 Somebody needs to get fired.”

-Additional reporting by Steve Gorman in Los Angeles and David Shephardson in Detroit; Editing by Peter Cooney
+Additional reporting by Steve Gorman in Los Angeles, David Shephardson in Detroit and Steve Holland in West Palm Beach, Fla.; Writing by Steve Gorman; Editing by Peter Cooney